bahtiyartan/troia/docs/44DateOperations.rst

 	TIME           (Ex: 21:30)
 	TIMES          (Ex: 21:30:13)

-As it is obvious, main difference between DATE and DATETIME type is time part which consisted by hour,minute and second.
+As it is obvious, main difference between DATE and DATETIME type is time part which consisted by hour, minute and second.
 TIME and TIMES data types are used for storing only time information.
 Their main difference is second part.
 TIMES data type is relatively a new data type that is supported after 5.01.01 releases(not supported on 3.08.x releases.)

 Due to your application's requirements you must use the most primitive data type.
 It is not recommended that storing a date information in a DATETIME symbol and 00:00:00 as its time part.